‘Of national importance’: Mohawk Mothers go to Supreme Court over unmarked grave search at former Montreal hospital

 In August, the Quebec Court of Appeal reversed that decision, calling that judge’s order “not enforceable.”
 McGill tells CityNews it considers that decision “well founded.”

-Now the Mohawk Mothers say they will be filing a motion with the Supreme Court of Canada for the search to be overseen by the panel of experts.
+Now the Mohawk Mothers say they filed a motion with the Supreme Court of Canada for the search to be overseen by the panel of experts.

 McGill claims part of the agreement with the Mohawk Mothers was fulfilled after the panel submitted its second of two reports on July 17, 2023.

-McGill adds it believes it has “respected the spirit and the letter” of the agreement with the Mohawk Mothers and will continue to do so.
+McGill maintains it believes it has “respected the spirit and the letter” of the agreement with the Mohawk Mothers and will continue to do so.

 “A strong Indigenous presence has been and will continue to be part of the archeological work on the site,” the spokesperson said.
 “Cultural monitors can be present to conduct appropriate cultural ceremonies.
 The Kahnistensera have also been present at the site during the work and receive regular updates and all reports produced by the professionals.”